-The full name is Volunteers in Medicine, Chattanooga, Inc. VIM is a medical clinic funded by community contributions.
-It provides respectful, high quality medical and health care services to low income, uninsured residents of Hamilton County, Tennessee.
-Providers are volunteer physicians and nurses.
+VIM stands for Volunteers in Medicine.
+VIM Chattanooga is a local medical clinic funded by community contributions.
+It provides respectful, high quality medical and health care services to low income, uninsured residents of Hamilton County, Tennessee and surrounding counties.
+Our providers are volunteer physicians and nurses.

 When is the Clinic Open and Where is it Located?

-VIM is open Monday – Thursday 9 AM – 4 PM.
-VIM is closed and unstaffed on Fridays, effective January 11, 2016
+VIM is open Monday – Wednesday 9 AM – 4 PM.
+VIM is closed and unstaffed on Thursdays and Fridays.

-The Dispensary is open and available for prescription pick up at these times only:
+The Dispensary is open and available for prescription pick up when the clinic is open.
+The VIM clinic is located at 57-5 Marlin Rd, Suite 1400 in Chattanooga, Tennessee.

 How can I Help?

 The services of VIM Chattanooga are not possible without community support.
-Many have already given to make VIM - Chattanooga a reality.
+Many have already given to make VIM Chattanooga a reality.
 We need your help to keep VIM operating and providing vital services to our friends and neighbors.
 You can help by volunteering your time and effort (medical and non medical) and by contributing financially.
 You can speak with Michelle Turner who coordinates the volunteer effort at 855-8220.
 You can send donations to Volunteers in Medicine, Chattanooga, Inc., P. O. Box 81057, Chattanooga, TN 37414.
-More details are given in the questions below.

 What Services Do You Provide?
 Who Provides the Services?